-- Preheat oven to 350 degree F. Line an 8 inch metal pan with Release foil or line with regular foil and spray foil with cooking spray.
+- Preheat oven to 350 degree F. Line an 8 inch metal pan with nonstick foil or line with regular foil and spray foil with cooking spray.

 - Melt butter in a saucepan set over medium heat.
-When it’s about halfway melted,add the chocolate, reduce heat to low and stir until chocolate is melted.
+When it's about halfway melted,add the chocolate, reduce heat to low and stir until chocolate is melted.
 Stir in cocoa powder.
-Remove from heat to cool slightly.
+Remove from heat and let cool slightly.

 - Whisk eggs, sugar, vanilla and salt together in a mixing bowl.
 Whisk in the melted chocolate mixture.
 Add the flour and stir until blended.
 Pour into pan.

 - If desired, place 9 walnut halves across the top.
 This is best for large brownies.